Ulleri-Tech/date-convert-AD-BS/README.md

 # Date-convert-AD-BS

-Light Node Package to convert AD to BS and vice-versa.
+Lightweight JS Module to convert AD to BS and vice-versa.

 ## Install